CBEP-SoCB/LCWMD_Monitoring_sum/Analysis/Chloride_Analysis_Summary.md

 Chlorides are frequently elevated in Maine urban streams because of use of salt for deicing of roads, parking areas, sidewalks, and paths in winter.
-While water quality standards are often written in terms of chlorides, it may be better to think about chlorides as a measure of the salinity.
+While water quality standards are often written in terms of chlorides, it may be better to think about chlorides as a measure of salinity.
 Physiologically, it is probably salinity or osmolarity that principally affects organisms in the stream, not chlorides *per se*.
 The data we examine here is based on measurement of conductivity, which is